Who We Are

 - We are an inclusive community, celebrating the ways our differences enrich our work.
 Through relationship-building and deep listening, we face the issues of race, class and inequity that pervade our culture, so that they may be transformed through our shared work.

 Annie Frazer has a passion for expanding access to high-quality Montessori education.
 She attended Montessori schools through age twelve and graduated from Grady High School in the Atlanta Public Schools.
 She holds a BA in English and theater from Oberlin College, an MA in education from Stanford University, an AMI Montessori elementary diploma from the Bergamo Montessori Training Centre, and AMI Montessori certification at the adolescent level.
-Annie has ten years of experience as a Montessori adolescent teacher and administrator at Arbor Montessori School in Atlanta and has worked as a middle school teacher in DeKalb County Schools.
-In the summers, she serves on the faculty of the AMI Montessori Orientation to Adolescent Studies.
+Before founding Montessori Partnerships for Georgia, Annie worked for ten years as a Montessori adolescent teacher and administrator at Arbor Montessori School in Atlanta and worked as a middle school teacher in DeKalb County Schools.

 Board of Directors

 Jaimie Holt is a former Montessori student, having attended Arbor Montessori’s middle school after moving to Atlanta as a Hurricane Katrina victim.
-Jaimie works as an auditor based out of the Atlanta office of Ernst & Young, performing financial statement audits for various public and private companies.
+Jaimie Holt works as a senior consultant at Baker Tilly, working in Global Forensics and Litigation Services.
 She graduated from the University of Alabama at Birmingham in August 2015, receiving a Bachelor of Science in Accounting with honors, and received her Master of Science in Accounting with a Certificate in Forensic Accounting from George Mason University in August 2016.
-In September 2016, she successfully completed the Uniform CPA Examination, with licensure expected in October 2017.
+In 2017, she was licensed as a CPA.